ICYMI is a new series featuring new and notable releases you (and we) may have missed

 “Waffles” Fast Car Slow Car

 If you’ve experienced an east coast winter outside of New York city, I’m sure you’re familiar with the haze you fall into after being snowed in for one too many days.
 The only light you’ve seen for 48 hours is the emanating blue light from the TV, you already ate all of your survival snacks and drank all the booze, and your favorite Chinese place still won’t deliver.
 “Waffles”, feels like it could have been born out of that haze.
 It’s the debut from Fast Car Slow Car — the solo project from touring member of The Districts, Breshon Martzall.
-Sitting catatonic in heart shaped glasses and a landline cemented to one ear, Martzall’s understated delivery allows the 80s lofi trippiness of the video (directed by Rob Grote of The Districts) to take center stage.
+Sitting catatonic in heart shaped glasses and a landline cemented to one ear, Martzall’s understated delivery allows the 80s lofi trippiness of the video (edited by Braden Lawrence of The Districts) to take center stage.
 With cartoons projected on the walls, extreme closeups, and an intermission dedicated to all things waffles, the video has a nostalgic, home-video quality to it.
 It makes the viewer feel as if they’re cooped up in this apartment too, watching Bill Nye and Stranger Things, and definitely stoned.
 It’s chill, but super catchy, with a percussive beat that would allow for some fist bumping if you absolutely feel the need.

 “I Can’t Have You But I Want You” Rookie